pcaston/OpenPeerPower.github.io/source/_integrations/recorder.markdown

 <div class='note'>

-If using an external MariaDB backend (e.g., running on a separate NAS) with Home Assistant, you should omit `pymysql` from the URL. `pymysql` is not included in the base Docker image, and is not necessary for this to work.
+If using an external MariaDB backend (e.g., running on a separate NAS) with Open Peer Power, you should omit `pymysql` from the URL. `pymysql` is not included in the base Docker image, and is not necessary for this to work.

 </div>